PREPARING KIDS TO MANAGE THE SOCIAL

 Student-voice is consistently encouraged.
 In fact, this helps to ensure that the program remains accessible, relevant and responsive to students’ needs.
-If your child has a concern about anything, in the first instance please make direct contact with the teacher and we will work together to resolve any issue as quickly as possible.
+If your child has a concern about anything, in the first instance please make direct contact with the me and we will work together to resolve any issue as quickly as possible.

 What if I’m not sure of something?

 No question is too small.
 If you have any questions, please speak with me directly on Saturday.
 For anything that might require additional time, please make contact via the website contact form and we can then arrange a convenient time to talk.